Stacey Sephirah Oshkello

 Glenn Soberman, Phd is a licensed clinical psychologist, life coach and an ordained interfaith minister with over 30 years of clinical experience.
 He is also a certified teacher, therapist and supervisor of Advanced Integrative Therapy (AIT) and currently has a private practice in New Paltz, NY and Burlington, VT.

 He has provided trainings in AIT to mental health professionals in North America, Central America and Europe.
 He is also a published author.
 His latest book is called: Letting Go: A Self Help Manual for Emotional Well-Being.
 He has also been an adjunct faculty professor at SUNY New Paltz and Marist College.
+Glenn's calm nature and keene sense of humor is a source of welcomed nurturing at Living Tree.

 Since 2000, Melanie has served as program founder, director and coordinator for multiple nonprofits creating and managing outreach events for county wide social change programs.
 Using her creativity and her degrees in government and education, she uses grassroots organizing techniques to develop and spread new programs to schools and organizations.
 Most notably she piloted the Alameda Safe Routes to Schools program, a multi-tiered programmatic approach now providing safety and environmental education to over 100 schools.